Neuronal and Mixed Neuronal-Glial Tumors

 What are neuronal and mixed neuronal-glial tumors?

 Neuronal and mixed neuronal-glial tumors are a group of rare tumors that occur in the brain or spinal cord.
 Together, your brain and spinal cord make up your central nervous system (CNS).
-Many of these tumors are not cancerous (benign).
+Many of these tumors are benign (not cancerous).
 Benign means that the growth does not spread to other parts of the body.
 But these tumors can be dangerous.
 They can cause seizures or other problems by pressing against surrounding brain tissue.

 Your brain and spinal cord contain many neurons and other supporting cells (such as glial cells).
 The neurons are specialized nerve cells that send messages within the CNS and the rest of your body.
 These neurons “talk” to each other by using chemical and electrical signals.
 Glial cells do not send nerve signals but carry out many other jobs in your brain, such as insulating and providing support to the neurons.

 A tumor is an abnormal growth of cells.
 Most brain tumors come from the glial cells or other non-neuronal cells in the CNS.
 Neuronal tumors are a rare group of brain tumors made of abnormal neurons.
 Mixed neuronal-glial tumors are a rare group of brain tumors that have abnormal neuron cells along with glial cells.

 Healthcare providers who specialize in examining tumor cells under a microscope normally grade them on a scale from I to IV.
 Grading is based on how abnormal the cells look.
 The cells from a grade I tumor look almost normal and grow slowly, while a grade IV tumor tends to grow very quickly.

 Most neuronal and mixed neuronal-glial tumors are low grade (grade I or II) and tend to grow slowly.
 The cells look almost normal.
 Healthcare providers often remove low-grade tumors surgically.

 There is one subtype of neuronal tumor that is grade III.
 It is called anaplastic ganglioglioma.
 This type tends to grow more quickly than most other neuronal tumors.
 It may need more aggressive treatment with chemotherapy and radiation in addition to surgery.